sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 5. There can be multiple event detectors running under different scopes (host/containers), concurrently.

 ### Event local persistence
-1. A service will receive all events and record the same in redis, using a new EVENTS-DB.
+1. A service will record the events in redis, using a new EVENTS-DB.
 3. This service will receive events at 10k/sec, but updates to redis will be periodic as every N seconds, to ensure minimal impact to control plane.
 4. The periodic update will record only the last incidence of an event for repeated events.
 5. The latency between receiving the event to redis-update can vary between 0 to N, where N is the pause between 2 updates.